Frank Hanna III

-Education and Career
+Education and career

 Hanna was a corporate attorney with Troutman Sanders, a multi city law firm headquartered in Atlanta.
 Since 2006, he has served as CEO of the family's investment firm, Hanna Capital, LLC.

 After studying at the University of Georgia, where he earned BBA and JD degrees, Hanna and his younger brother David devised a method for helping companies rid themselves of unwanted loans.
 This led to the brothers' founding an investment firm they later sold.
+The Hanna brothers were members of Phi Gamma Delta at the University of Georgia as is David's son.

 Public service

 Hanna has helped start and fund two schools in Atlanta, serving on the boards of each: Holy Spirit Preparatory School and Holy Spirit College.

 Holy Spirit Prep provides an intense high-school curriculum that it claims rivals that of many four-year colleges, and has been recognized as one of the Top 50 Catholic High Schools in the country.

 In addition, in 2002, Hanna was chosen by George W. Bush to be co-chair of the President's Advisory Commission on Educational Excellence for Hispanic Americans and oversaw the production and delivery of its report to the President: "From Risk to Opportunity."

-Further, Hanna supports groups that promote the educational and religious liberty that he believes are critical to the nation’s future including the Federalist Society, the Becket Fund for Religious Liberty, and the Acton Institute.
+Further, Hanna supports groups that promote the educational and religious liberty that he believes are critical to the nation's future including the Federalist Society, the Becket Fund for Religious Liberty, and the Acton Institute.
 He also supports, serves on the board, or is otherwise affiliated with the American Enterprise Institute, Ethics and Public Policy Center, the Institute for Marriage and Public Policy, and The Philanthropy Roundtable.